Your browser does not support JavaScript! Pls enable JavaScript and try again.

 1. Log in to the Citi Mobile® App.

-2. Tap the 'Profile and Settings' icon on the top left.
+2. Tap the 'Profile and Settings' icon on the top left of your app home screen.

 Receiving an OTP overseas